TankerHQ/spec/trustchain_design.md

 ## Key exchanges

-The *Tanker SDK* provides tools to encrypt, decrypt and share *resources* between *users*.
+The *Tanker Core* SDK provides tools to encrypt, decrypt and share *resources* between *users*.
 It does so using state-of-the-art cryptographic algorithms like elliptic-curve cryptography (ECDH, EdDSA) and stream ciphers (xchacha20-Poly1305) to encrypt those *resources* and share encryption keys between *users*.

-When a user intents to share a resource with another user or group of users, the *Tanker SDK* encrypts the *resource* with the symmetric [Resource Encryption Key] it generates; this [Resource Encryption Key] is then encrypted asymmetrically for the listed recipients, using their public keys.
+When a user intents to share a resource with another user or group of users, the *Tanker Core* SDK encrypts the *resource* with the symmetric [Resource Encryption Key] it generates; this [Resource Encryption Key] is then encrypted asymmetrically for the listed recipients, using their public keys.
 The challenge in this scheme is being sure that the [Resource Encryption Key] is shared with the right *user*, without forcing *users* to physically exchange their public keys.

 The basic role of a *Trustchain* is to provide public key distribution between *users* without being able to tamper with anything or access any private data.